openego/ding0/doc/usage_details.rst

 The table definition is implemented using SQLAlchemy.

 The following gives a short description for all tables.
-Note that all tables have the run_id form the versioning table as foreignKey.
+Note that all tables own the run_id form the versioning table as foreignKey.
 All tables depend on the existing run_id.

 Table specification